 We have integrated our sustainability capital expenditure and Green Bond allocation processes.
 PepsiCo’s Sustainability team assesses and determines Eligible Green Projects.
-Following project approval, PepsiCo’s Sustainability team recommends allocation of proceeds and provides a description of Eligible Green Projects to PepsiCo’s Finance department, who track the allocation of net proceeds to approved projects.
-Pending allocation, net proceeds are temporarily invested in cash, cash equivalents, short-term investments or used to repay other borrowings.
+Following final approval, PepsiCo’s Sustainability team then recommends allocation of proceeds among Eligible Green Projects to PepsiCo’s finance department and provides them with relevant project descriptions.

 Until the net proceeds of our 2022 Green Bond are fully allocated, we plan to publish an annual update of the allocation of the net proceeds, including, subject to any confidentiality considerations, descriptions of select projects funded, and, where possible, their anticipated environmental impacts.
 These allocation reports will be accompanied by an assertion by PepsiCo management stating that amounts equivalent to the net proceeds of the Green Bond offering (or, pending full allocation, a portion thereof) were allocated to Eligible Green Projects.
 Our management assertion is independently assured.

-In October 2022, we published our third and final annual Green Bond Report on our 2019 Green Bond, describing our use of proceeds.
-As of December 31, 2021, PepsiCo had fully allocated $974 million in proceeds from the issuance of its first Green Bond to Eligible Green Projects.
-This represents 100% of the net proceeds and includes investments in all three eligible categories of sustainable plastics and packaging, decarbonization of our operations and supply chain and water sustainability.
-Over 250 individual investments have ranged from nearly $60,000 to over $98 million1 and spanned six continents.
+In October 2023, we published our first annual Green Bond Report on our 2022 Green Bond, describing our use of proceeds.
+As of December 31, 2022, PepsiCo had allocated $399 million in proceeds from the issuance of our second Green Bond to Eligible Green Projects.
+This represents approximately 32% of the net proceeds and includes investments in all four eligible categories of circular economy and virgin plastic waste reduction, decarbonization and climate resilience within our operations and value chain, pursuing net positive water impact and regenerative agriculture.
+Over 160 individual investments have ranged from approximately $50,000 to just over $12 million2 and span five continents.
 While projects focused on a wide breadth of solutions, they all shared the common goal of supporting PepsiCo’s vision for a sustainable food system and our pep+ ambitions.